azat-co/fullstack-javascript/chapter5/chapter5.md

 Once you are comfortable that your front-end application works well locally, with or without a local HTTP server like MAMP or XAMPP, deploy it to Windows Azure or Heroku.
-In-depth deployment instructions are described in the "jQuery and Parse.com" chapter.
+In-depth deployment instructions are described in the "jQuery and Parse" chapter.

 In the last two examples, Message Board had very basic functionality.
 You could enhance the application by adding more features.